vi/websocat/doc.md

 Returns `Task`

+## random_socket

+Create a StreamSocket that reads random bytes (affected by --random-seed) and ignores writes

+Parameters:

+* opts (`Dynamic`) - object map containing dynamic options to the function

+Returns `StreamSocket`

+Options:

+* fast (`bool`) - Use small, less secure RNG instead of slower secure one.

 ## read_chunk_limiter

 Transform stream source so that reads become short reads if there is enough data.
 For development and testing.